seahorse-ai-ryan/brush_egui_tiles_prototype/EGUI_TILES_PLAN.md

 For each phase:
 1. **Regression Testing**
-   - Verify all existing functionality still works
+   - Verify all existing functionality still works (tab dragging, splitting).
-   - Ensure tab dragging remains functional
+   - Ensure undocking/docking/closing/reopening works as expected.

+2. **Web Compatibility Testing (NEW)**
+   - Regularly build and test using `trunk serve`.
+   - Ensure UI elements render correctly and events function as expected in a web browser.
+   - Identify and fix any desktop-specific assumptions or APIs.

-2. **Manual Test Cases**
+3. **Manual Test Cases**
    - Create a testing matrix covering all actions
    - Test error cases (e.g., dock when target container is missing)
    - Test with different panel combinations